blahcat/blahcat.github.io/_posts/2016-03-08-bkpctf-2016-complex-calc.md

 ### Exploitation ###

-So we are going to use the arithmetic operators and result location in the `.bss` since they are at known locations, bearing in mind that each of them is only a DWORD (whereas we are here on x86-64 architecture).
-We want to set the following mapping
+So we are going to use the arithmetic operators and result locations in the `.bss` since they are at predictable, bearing in mind that each one of them is only a DWORD (whereas we are here on x86-64 architecture).
+We will want to set the following mapping:

 {% highlight bash %}
-.bss:00000000006C4A88 add_result      dd ?                    ;  previous chunk size
+.bss:00000000006C4A88 add_result      dd ?                    ; <-- previous chunk size
 .bss:00000000006C4A8C                 align 10h
 .bss:00000000006C4A90 div_operator_1  dd ?                    ; <-- chunk size (need to | 2 for flag IS_MMAPED)
 .bss:00000000006C4A94 div_operator_2  dd ?                    ; <--
-.bss:00000000006C4A98 div_result      dd ?                    ; <-- free (@ this chunk)
+.bss:00000000006C4A98 div_result      dd ?                    ; <-- free will point @this chunk
 .bss:00000000006C4A9C                 align 10h
 {% endhighlight %}